 If you are planning to stop birth control pills, you might want to prepare yourself physically as well as psychologically.
-Because the effects of stopping birth control pill can be quite unexpected and surprising.
+Because the effects of stopping birth control pills can be quite unexpected and surprising.
 And chances are your body will react in ways you never expected.

-For some, the effects of stopping birth control pill are nothing more than the body jumping straight back to its original form just weeks after stopping the pills.
+For some, the effects of stopping birth control pills are nothing more than the body jumping straight back to its original form just weeks after stopping the pills.
 For others, it could take longer, and you may experience irregular periods, severe cramps, reoccurring acne, increased anger and lower libido.

 So just to give you a heads up, here’s what you might notice when you suddenly stop birth control pills.

 Birth control pills, as the name suggests, are taken to avoid pregnancy.
 So when you stop taking these pills, you start the ovulation process within a week.
 This is the reason you begin the pills exactly seven days after your period.

 So when you stop, your body begins to produce an egg.
 And if you did not take any precautions during sex, chances of pregnancy are high.

 Among the effects of stopping birth control pill, mood-related changes differ in every woman.
 But most of them either become peppier than before or become extremely moody.
 That’s because the pill contains one or two types of synthetic (man-made) female hormones, estrogen and progestin.
 These synthetic additions normalise the hormones.

 Once you are off the pill, your hormones take their natural course and may get aggravated.
 So you might experience depression, low libido, and even fits of anger.